marinattomas/Illustrations/README.md

 ### R ladies - Belo Horizonte

 Illustration created to represent the community of RLadies Belo Horizonte.
-This is my creation and represents the universe of packages related to R and also includes a github symbol.
-It must be noticed that the Belo Horizonte logo used at the bottom of the image is not my creation, but only an adaptation from the Belo Horizonte city logo as a request from RLadies to represent the city.
-The We R ladies lettering is also used by the community separately from the original image.
+The design represents the universe of packages related to R and also includes a github symbol.
+It must be noticed that the Belo Horizonte logo used at the bottom of the image is not my creation (although the rest of the drawing is), but only an adaptation from the Belo Horizonte city logo as a request from RLadies to represent the city.
+The We R ladies lettering is also my creation and is used by the community separately from the original image.

 ![Rladies](https://github.com/marinattomas/illustrations/blob/master/rladies.png)